YYTWINT/TranslatorAsServicePipeline/Artifacts/NXJT_Translator_README.txt

 -------------------------------------------------------------------------

 SECTION 1 - Release Information

+This translator is based on NX2306 Phase 1200 binaries and doesn,t contain any new functionality other than just supporting NX files created in NX2306.
+This translator should be used for internal testing purpose only and not to be used in production environment.

 NX to JT translator produces JT files for input part or assembly files.The translator is invoked through Linux console.User can provide single part that may be a piece part or assembly for translator